blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 In inline DataviewJS, you have access to the `dv` variable, as in `dataviewjs` codeblocks, and can make all of the same calls.
 The result should be something which evaluates to a JavaScript value, which Dataview will automatically render appropriately.

-Unline Inline DQL queries, Inline JS queries do have access to everything a Dataview JS Query has available and can hence query and output multiple pages.
+Unlike Inline DQL queries, Inline JS queries do have access to everything a Dataview JS Query has available and can hence query and output multiple pages.

 !!! info "Change of Inline JS prefix"
     You can change the `$=` to another token (like `dvjs:` or `$~`) in Dataviews' settings under "Codeblock Settings" > "Javascript Inline Query Prefix"